Go-to Brands are built differently.

-They are the bar setters, where other brands should aspire to be.
-And, as traditional boundaries blur, they must continuously rejuvenate to stay ahead.
+They set the bar for where other brands should aim to be.
+As traditional boundaries blur, they’re continuously thinking about how to stay ahead.

-We used our Brand Aperture™ research and brand-building experience to propose guidance specific to each quadrant.
+We used our Brand Aperture™ research and brand-building experience to outline some guidance for each quadrant.

-Wherever you find yourself, there is work to be done.
+Wherever you find yourself, there’s work you can do.

 Comfort → Go-to

-- Set the standard for how products or services should work; create a signature innovation that is a manifestation of your brand purpose.
+- Set the standard for how products or services should work; create a signature innovation that’s a manifestation of your brand purpose.

-- Disrupt yourself by adapting methods of rapid testing, scaled adoption, learning and failing forward; recognize the security of your strong customer connection as a liability — thwarting your innovation efforts — as well as an asset.
+- Disrupt yourself by adapting methods of rapid testing, scaled adoption, learning and failing forward; recognize that the security of your strong customer connection can be a liability — because it may slow your innovation efforts — as well as an asset.

-- Diversify your innovation portfolio to feed a constant sense of new and now; reset expectations is a way of life, not a one-off.
+- Diversify your innovation portfolio to feed a constant sense of “new and now”; make resetting expectations a way of life, not a one-off.

 - Partner with other brands that have ambitious missions and active collectives.

 - Demonstrate and involve customers in new ways of doing good for society.